Ehtisham3397/content_Generation_and_Translation/README.md

 **Langdetect:** For automatic language detection in uploaded files.

 **Tempfile:** For handling temporary file storage for downloads.

+## 📋 Prerequisites

+To run this application locally, ensure you have the following:

+   Python 3.8 or higher

+   A Groq API key (set as ```Groq_API_Key``` in a .env file)

+   A Google Cloud Translate API key (set as Google_API in a .env file)

+   Required Python packages listed in requirements.txt

 ### How to run it on your own machine